ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

 I really appriciate you - I would really appriciate any criticism / feedback, possible feature improvements and overall good karma :)

 Just below here, two different visual examples of types of hub-spokes can be seen.
-Both can be directly deployed with the module, see the [Examples](#examples) for the actual code.
+Both can be directly deployed with the module.

 <b>Example 1: Deployment of a simple hub-spoke</b>
 </br>